I have never seen a top achiever without some kind of obsession, do you have a table tennis obsession? and what are the effects?

 No one is perfect:

 By sharing our thoughts and experiences we enable ourselves to grow and learn and enable others to do so alongside ourselves.
 Having an obsession, in my opinion, is the no.1 key element required for true success inside your industry.
-But remember life is given to us, as a gift so do your best to fulfil your time on this planet which means a little variety, not just one thing.
+But remember life is given to us, as a gift so do your best to fulfill your time on this planet which means a little variety, not just one thing.

 If you’re doing something you love and the positives out way the negatives then just keep doing it.